Sunlis/ONI-nerf-electrolyzer/README.md

 ---

+- ❔ in a heading indicates that some rebalance is needed, but it's unclear what that should be.
-- &check; in a heading indicates the rebalance has been implemented.
+- ✔️ in a heading indicates the rebalance has been implemented.
-- &bull; indicates it is in progress.
-- &cross; indicates that the balancing issues are opt-in via other recommended mods.
+- 🌙 indicates that some of the rebalance has been implemented, but some elements that I want to add are not yet implemented.
+- ❌ indicates that, after careful consideration, the building was deemed to be balanced or that "balancing" functionality should be left to other mods.

 # Analysis of Problematic Buildings